Crystalline representations and Wach modules in the relative case II: Period rings and -- representations

-Furthermore, recall that the $p\textrm{-typical}$ Witt vector functor is left exact since it is right adjoint to the forgetful functor from the category of rings to the category of $\delta\textrm{-rings}$.
-Therefore, all maps in the following natural $(\varphi, G_R)\equivariant$ commutative diagram are injective
+Furthermore, recall that the $p\textrm{-typical}$ Witt vector functor is left exact since it is right adjoint to the forgetful functor from the category of $\delta\textrm{-rings}$ to the category of rings (see \cite{joyal}).
+Therefore, all the arrows in the following natural $(\varphi, G_R)\equivariant$ commutative diagram are injective: